 The Ohio Department of Transportation is proposing to construct road improvements within the area of the subject property.
 The purpose of the proposed project is to replace the existing intersection of US 33 and Pickerington Road with an interchange and remove the Allen Road intersections.
 The project will eliminate four at-grade railroad crossings.
-The subject property will be acquired as part of the project.
+As part of this project, the subject property will be acquired.
 The purpose of this appraisal report is to estimate the compensation due the property owner due to the proposed project and takings.

-The subject property is comprised of one rectangular shaped parcel identified by the Fairfield County Auditor as Parcel Number 0360036700 and is entirely titled to Ron L. Johnston and Judith L. Stella.
-The site is located off the east side of Pickerington Road, south of US 33, and north of Benadum Road within Violet Township, Fairfield County, Ohio and per the right-of-way plans provided, contains 0.630 gross acres of which 0.114 acres are located within present right-of-way indicating a net acreage of 0.516 acres.
-The site is improved with a 1,080+/- sq.ft.
-1.5-story single-family residence with supporting site improvements that was originally constructed circa 1900 and is addressed as 6920 Pickerington Road, Carroll, Ohio 43112.
+The subject property is comprised of one irregular shaped parcel identified by the Fairfield County Auditor as Parcel Number 0360034200 and is entirely titled to Gerald A. Parker and Dianne Kay Parker.
+The site is located off the east side of Pickerington Road, south of US 33, and north of Benadum Road within Violet Township, Fairfield County, Ohio and per the right-of-way plans provided, contains 0.380 gross acres of which 0.075 acres are located within present right-of-way indicating a net acreage of 0.305 acres.
+The site is improved with a 1,080+/- sq.ft. two-story single-family residence with supporting site improvements that was originally constructed circa 1900 and is addressed as 6930 Pickerington Road, Carroll, Ohio 43112.